isabella232/headless-server-tutorial/headless-server-rss-feed/README.md

       "license": "CoreMedia Open Source License"
     }
     ```
 3. Create a second file called _index.js_.
-This is the main executable of the example .
+This is the main executable of the example.
 Start with configuring the URL of the Headless Server.

-4. Paste the following snippet into your _index.js_ file
+4. Paste the following snippet into your _index.js_ file,
 and replace the _<YOUR_HEADLESS_SERVER_BASE_URL>_ with the base URL of your Headless Server.
 You can either use the preview or the live URL of the Headless Server.

 A CoreMedia installation comes with an overview page that contains all important URLs of the system.
 If you are not sure what the Headless Server's URL is, you can also look it up there.
 Take the URL that points to
-GraphiQL UI and remove the _graphiql_ segment.
+GraphiQL UI, and remove the _graphiql_ segment.
 This URL points to the preview Headless Server which works for the tutorial.

 ```javascript
 var headlessServerUrl = "https://<YOUR_HEADLESS_SERVER_BASE_URL>/";
 console.log("Using headless server: " + headlessServerUrl);
 ```

-You can now open a command line tool and execute the script with `npm start`
+You can now open a command line tool and execute the script with `npm start`.
-and it will simply print the `Using headless server: ...` message.
+ It will simply print the `Using headless server: ...` message.

 ### Step 2: Build a GraphQL Query for the CoreMedia Headless Server